-• joint primary/North Gosforth SENDCo meetings with parents and the child;

-- a series of group or individual visits to familiarise students with the academy environment, including key staff and lunch and break times - early identification of a key worker - early development of support plans and targeted outcomes
+- joint primary/North Gosforth SENDCo meetings with parents and the child; - a series of group or individual visits to familiarise students with the academy environment, including key staff and lunch and break times - early identification of a key worker - early development of support plans and targeted outcomes

 When it comes to pupils moving on from North Gosforth we will share information with the school, college, or other setting the pupil is moving to.
 We will agree with parents and pupils which information will be shared as part of this.
 We work closely with the Connexions service which can help planning for transition to post-16 destinations.
+A carefully planned careers programme will include bespoke opportunities to support SEND needs when preparing for adulthood.